sepiariver/binliner-js/README.md

 ### Binliner is not

 Binliner is not a garbage-collection utility, despite the name.
-Since it validates a binary sequence against configured rules, it can be said to catch errors aka "garbage".
+Since it validates a binary sequence against configured rules, it can be said to catch errors aka "catch garbage" like a binliner :)

 ## Testing